carlos-exe/Feet-Image-Segmentation-App/README.md

 - TensorFlow Lite support library

 ## Instructions to use another model
-- Open app/src/main/ml and load your tflite model here
+- Open `app/src/main/ml` and load your tflite model here
-- Open app/src/main/java/com/carlos_ordonez/feet_mamitas/MainActivity.kt and replace in line 152, on the function "loadModelFile", "model.tflite" for the name of your model.
+- Open `app/src/main/java/com/carlos_ordonez/feet_mamitas/MainActivity.kt` and replace in line 152, on the function `loadModelFile`, `model.tflite` for the name of your model.

 ## Setup Instructions
 1. Clone the repository: